 Reflecting on the accumulated industry knowledge of the past decade, we know that large monolithic applications de-compose fairly rigorously into constellations of distributed services and external API integrations.
 This gets to the essence of the metaphor shear.
 We have so many frameworks and application architectures based around the specific problem of mapping to and from databases.
 But in practice, we need mappings between all kinds of different objects and data sources.
 In these situations, the database is just one of many concerns.

-What insights can we gain from a reactionary, conservative historical vision from the 1920s?
+What insights can we gain from a reactionary, conservative historical vision from the 1920s that’s resurfacing in various problematic ways today?
 It might be hyperbolic, but I think it’s kind of interesting to contrast a famous ‘paradigm shift’ from the study of humanities with the sort of verbiage we get in the software industry with things like the hype cycle.
 We can find interesting similarities as well as differences.

 There are many things wrong with such an absolutist view of social reality, but the idea of dynamic creative cultures morphing into insincere civilizations as a tragic comedy still resonates on many levels.